Balkan Discovery Trip. Day 5: Mostar, Bosnia & Herzegovina

 When googled, it shows permanently closed

-Unfortunately, the Hamam Museum were closed, so we decided to cross the bridge and visited the Old Bridge Museum and the Clock Tower.
-Out the five floors of this section, the top one contains a gazebo with a panoramic view of Mostar.
+Unfortunately, the Hamam Museum was closed, so we decided to cross the bridge and visited the Old Bridge Museum and the Clock Tower.
+Out of the five floors of this section, the top one contains a gazebo with a panoramic view of Mostar.
 We took a lot of pictures and captured the old bridge from above.

-We all met up at Restoran Kulluk for lunch.
+We all met at Restoran Kulluk for lunch.
 On the way to our bus, we detoured to take pictures at Koski Mehmed Pasha Mosque.

 Best lepak makan kat sini...